huytran316/SeleniumTestWeb/README.md

 ● Log out of the above account if logged in successfully.

 ● Take a screenshot if login fails and export the report.
+## Used By

+This project is used by the following companies:

+- FUNIX